 Master of Social Science (Policy), Bachelor of Social Work, is a Graduate and Fellow of the Australian Institute of Company Directors and is a qualified Quality Improvement Performance Assessor

-Jacinta commenced on the Board in July 2018.
+Jacinta was commended on the board in July 2018.
+She is a member of the Audit, Risk & Compliance Committee, Nominations & Remuneration Committee and Strategic Issues & Innovation Committee.
 Jacinta has a background in social work and community engagement in the primary health and consumer advocacy sectors and brings to the Board 15 years of public sector corporate governance experience.

 Prior to joining South West TAFE, Jacinta served as Chair and Director of a number of regional entities including as Mayor and Councillor of Warrnambool City Council, Glenelg Hopkins Catchment Management Authority, The Great South Coast Group, Regional Cities Victoria and was the founding Chair of the Victorian Women in Water Directors Network.
 Jacinta brings a wide range of regional, state and national relationships to any role and is currently Chair of Wannon Water Corporation, Chair of Warrnambool Special Developmental School Wollaston Campus, Committee and member of the Australian Institute of Company Directors and Great South Coast committee member.